 I’ve captured the screenshots for this tute in Photoshop CS2.
 The methods apply to all versions of Photoshop, and to Elements 9 onwards, but NOT Elements 8 or earlier, sorry.

-I choose the rectangle shape tool (no “fancy” rounded corners on this design), and I set my foreground color to a bright red.
+I choose the rectangle shape tool, and I set my foreground colour to a bright red.
 That red has nothing to do with the eventual design – it’s just for the clipping shapes.
-I like bright colors for my clipping masks, for reasons I’ll explain in a moment.
+I like bright colours for my clipping masks, for reasons I’ll explain in a moment.

 In the Options Bar, I make sure I’ve chosen the correct settings, as circled here: